M-Sc-Research/English-learning/Oct21.md

 Add to word list

-to feel sorry or sad about something that has already happened; used to emphasize that this is not helpful: it's no use crying over spilled milk It's no use crying over spilled milk - he's spent all the money, and there's nothing you can do about it.
+to feel sorry or sad about something that has already happened;

+used to emphasize that this is not helpful:

+it's no use crying over spilled milk It's no use crying over spilled milk - he's spent all the money, and there's nothing you can do about it.

-It's a waste of time crying over spilt milk, he says; you just have to move on with your life.
+It's a waste of time crying over spilt milk, he says; you just have to move on with your life. tts
 Here we are crying over spilled milk when we should be thinking about the future.